JLC6290/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

 - [ ] Why do tables need a `primary key`?

+**In order for each record in a database to be uniquely identifiable.
+This helps to preserve data integrity**

 - [ ] What is the name given to a table column that references the primary key on another table.

+**A foreign key.
+As the name implies, it simply references the primary key of another table, though it can also reference a non-primary, but still unique, key of another table.
+The result is a relationship between the two tables based on the associated column.**

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+**An intermediary table.
+This table will hold a set of foreign keys which reference primary keys on the associated table.
+It is effectively a new table created based on this relationship.**

 ## Minimum Viable Product